• 📖 Cover

 Why it matters

 The Elbow Plot shows WCSS for different values of \(K\).
-As you add more clusters, WCSS always goes down (more centroids = shorter distances).
-The “elbow” is where the improvement slows dramatically — adding more clusters is not worth the extra complexity.
+As you add more clusters, WCSS always goes down because more centroids means shorter distances.
+The elbow is the point at which the improvement slows dramatically — beyond it, adding more clusters is not worth the added complexity.

 K-Means: Pitfalls and Limitations